Background

 The Working Groups constitute a modality of collaboration between countries that contributes to the implementation of the Strategic Plan of the Statistical Conference of the Americas.
 Through the design of a biennial program of regional and international cooperation activities, each one of them intends to carry out a set of objectives and goals depending on the development of a particular topic or statistical area.
 For its operation, the member countries of each group designate a Coordinating Country and a Technical Secretariat, which are defined in each period.

-- Gender: Guidelines for mainstreaming the gender perspective into statistical production
+13. Tools for mainstreaming the gender perspective in statistical production processes